Pulaski's Masterpiece

 Pulaski's Masterpiece was a silver grey toy poodle bred by Alexis Pulaski.
-Born in New York on August 4, 1946, from Pulaski's poodle breeding program, Masterpiece was owned by Pulaski as well as the less frequently mentioned Gilbert W. Khan and Nathalie Stuyvesant Pierrepont.
+Born in New York on August 4, 1946, from Pulaski's poodle breeding program, Masterpiece was owned by Pulaski and the less frequently mentioned Gilbert W. Khan and Nathalie Stuyvesant Pierrepont.

+History

 Masterpiece competed in dog shows from 1947 until retiring from the show ring in 1950, and was the first toy dog to win all three of championship, obedience, and utility titles.